jgd-solutions/jgd-cmake-modules/docs/cmake_command_tutorial.rst

-The installation can be limited to a specific subsection of a project's installation, called an *install component* with the :code:`--component` option.
-Install components are often used to separate installations by their release and development artifacts, or  by license variants.
-An install component may also not necessarily be installed by default (above), therefore requiring a component-specific explicit.
+The installation can be limited to a specific subsection of a project's installation, called an *install component*, using the :code:`--component` option.
+Install components are often used to separate installed artifacts by their release and development artifacts, or  by license variants.
+Additionally, an install component may not necessarily be installed by default (above), consequently requiring explicit component-specific installation.

 .. code-block:: bash